 If that title resonated with you, then we already know your problem – your mindset.

-It is 5 flippin days into the New Year, no matter what you have or have not done, you definitely haven’t failed.
+Its only a few weeks into the New Year, no matter what you have or have not done, you definitely haven’t failed.

 Your mindset is EVERYTHING, and it takes work but you can easily switch it around.

 Self talk, motivation, positive thoughts, etc. can all get you back to moving in the right direction.
 You ultimately decide how things affect you.

 Example: A client was all set to start of her New Year with a great workout, and she had to cancel last minute for a work meeting.
 She texted me and said “It literally ruined my day”.

 I get it, she was excited to get back to the gym in the New Year, but ruined your day?

 I responded with “Bummer!
 But you have two options here: let it ruin your day, and sit around and mope on the couch, or say ‘it is what it is’ and get in a great walk or bodyweight workout later that evening”